ranchimall/flo-token-tracking/README.md

 ## Setup setps

-1. Run setup.sh to install python3.7 virtual environment, install and configure MySQL if it does not exist, install all dependencies and then start the application.
+1. Just download one file from this setup.sh and run it.
+It will download the rest of repository
 2. Give setup.sh execute permissions first `chmod +x setup.sh`, and then `./setup.sh`
+3. Run setup.sh to install python3.7 virtual environment, install and configure MySQL if it does not exist, install all dependencies and then start the application.

 ## How to run
 1. python3.7 tracktokens-smartcontracts.py